 2. Use Ammonia

 The longer you haven’t cleaned your grill grates, the stronger cleaner they will need to remove rust.
 Ammonia, however, is another suitable option.
-Mix Ammonia with water or baking soda, if you need a stronger cleaner.
-Put it inside a bag along with the grates and keep them outside in open overnight.
+Mix ammonia with water or baking soda, if you need a stronger cleaner.
+Put it inside a bag along with the grates and keep them outside in the open overnight.

 Coming morning, you will find cleaned grates, but rinse them thoroughly because ammonia is a strong chemical.
 Follow this procedure while wearing gloves and a mask.